Guardian agent metagovernance (guards for the guardians)

 Open issues

-- GA-on-GA recursion.
-If GA-A supervises GA-B, who supervises GA-A?
-Practical answer: a small “root of trust” GA with very narrow scope, audited by humans on a fixed cadence.
-The recursion has to terminate somewhere; that termination is the human review process.
+- Guardian-on-guardian recursion.
+If guardian A supervises guardian B, who supervises guardian A?
+The practical answer is a small “root of trust” guardian with narrow scope, audited by humans on a fixed cadence.
+The recursion terminates at the human review process.

 - Multi-vendor metagovernance.
-When your GA stack spans Microsoft Agent 365 + an independent layer + a third-party vendor, who is responsible for metagovernance?
-Gartner is silent on cross-vendor responsibility allocation.
+When a guardian stack spans Microsoft Agent 365, an independent layer, and a third-party vendor, who is responsible for metagovernance?
+Gartner does not address cross-vendor responsibility allocation.

 - Metagovernance for emergent behavior.
-When two GAs interact (one Sentinel, one Operative), behaviors emerge that neither has individually.
-Metagovernance for emergent multi-GA behaviors is an open research problem.
+When two guardians interact (one Sentinel, one Operative), behaviors emerge that neither has individually.
+Metagovernance for emergent multi-guardian behavior is an open research problem.

-- Gartner Market Guide for Guardian Agents (Feb 2026) — Note 4 (primary source for this practice)
+- Gartner Market Guide for Guardian Agents (Feb 2026): Note 4, the primary source for this practice

-- Non-Human Identity (NHI) — the GA is itself an NHI
+- Non-Human Identity (NHI): the guardian is itself an NHI

-- Agent Observability — observability primitives applied to the GA
+- Agent Observability: observability primitives applied to the guardian